Josephson-Majorana cycle in topological single-electron hybrid transistors: Introduction

-{\it Introduction} --- Majorana bound states are zero-energy states that occur at the boundary or in the vortex core of topological superconductors~\cite{qi11,beenakker11,alicea12}.
-Besides the genuine interest in understanding their properties, they play a fundamental role in the realization of a topological quantum computer~\cite{kitaev01,nayak08}.
-For these reasons an intense research has started to find physical systems that support Majorana excitations.
-A quantum wire with spin-orbit coupling in close proximity to a superconductor and in the presence of an external magnetic field has been considered among the most promising proposals~\cite{lutchyn10,oreg10}.
-The very recent experiment~\cite{leo} of the Delft group on this system provides the first evidence of the existence of Majorana bound states in the condensed matter world.
+Majorana bound states are zero-energy states that occur at the boundary or in the vortex core of topological superconductors.~\cite{qi11,beenakker11,alicea12} Besides the genuine interest in understanding their properties, they play a fundamental role in the realization of a topological quantum computer.~\cite{kitaev01,nayak08} For these reasons an intense research has started to find physical systems that support Majorana excitations.
+A quantum wire with spin-orbit coupling in close proximity to a superconductor and in the presence of an external magnetic field has been considered among the most promising proposals.~\cite{lutchyn10,oreg10} The recent experiments~\cite{leo,heiblum,deng,rokhinson} on this system provide the first evidences of the existence of Majorana bound states in the condensed matter world.

 The presence of Majorana bound states in topological superconductors has a number of distinct signatures.
-It is responsible for a fractional Josephson effect~\cite{kitaev01,lutchyn10,fu09,jiang11}, it leads to a resonant Andreev reflection~\cite{andreev,nilsson} and to anomalies in interference experiments~\cite{interference}, and it can be detected by measuring the local density of states~\cite{dos}.
+It is responsible for a fractional Josephson effect,~\cite{kitaev01,lutchyn10,fu09,jiang11} it leads to a resonant Andreev reflection~\cite{bolech,nilsson,law,wimmer,flensberg} and to anomalies in interference experiments,~\cite{bonderson,stern,strubi} or it can be detected by measuring the local density of states.~\cite{potter,stanescu,sau,black,gibertini}

 In the presence of quantum fluctuations, affecting the phase coherence of the topological superconductor, new effects appear due to a parity constraint linking the dynamics of the superconducting phase and of the Majorana fermions.
-A paradigmatic situation to explore these phenomena, in the setup of Refs.~\cite{kitaev01, lutchyn10,oreg10}, is when the superconducting island in contact with the wire is small enough so that charging effects~\cite{grabert-devoret} come into play~\cite{footnote}.
-Fu~\cite{fu10} first pointed out that the parity constraint leads to non-local effects in electron transport.
-The role of charging effects on the fractional Josephson effect and on the Coulomb blockade through a topological superconducting transistor was studied in Refs.~\cite{vanheck11} and~\cite{zazunov11}, respectively.
+A paradigmatic situation to explore these phenomena, in the setup of Refs.~\onlinecite{kitaev01, lutchyn10,oreg10}, is when the superconducting island in contact with the wire is small enough so that charging effects~\cite{grabert-devoret} come into play.~\cite{footnote} Fu~\cite{fu10} first pointed out that the parity constraint leads to non-local effects in electron transport.
+The role of charging effects on the fractional Josephson effect and on the Coulomb blockade through a topological superconducting transistor was studied in Refs.~\onlinecite{vanheck11} and ~\onlinecite{zazunov11}, respectively.